-As a result of the 2016 IPO and the 2019 Institutional Placement Bravura Solutions incurred certain costs which were split for accounting purposes between equity and expense under AASB 132.
-For income tax purposes, these costs would be either outright deductible or deductible over a period of five years, as such, the unbooked deferred tax asset in respect of these costs is \$263,262 in relation to costs expensed and \$1,524,833 in relation to costs charged to equity.
+As a result of the 2019 Institutional Placement Bravura Solutions incurred costs which for accounting purposes were recognised in equity under AASB 132.
+For income tax purposes, these costs would be either outright deductible or deductible over a period of five years.
+As at 30 June 2022, the unbooked deferred tax asset in respect of such costs is \$242,615.